What is cathodic protection?

-Cathodic Protection (CP) is an electrochemical method to prevent external or internal corrosion on steel or other metallic surfaces which are submerged or buried.
-Cathodic Protection uses the addition of direct current towards metallic objects to shift the object potential to values where corrosion is effectively suppressed.
+Cathodic protection is an electrochemical method to prevent corrosion on steel or other metallic objects.
+These objects can be either submerged or buried.
+Cathodic protection uses the addition of direct current towards metallic objects to shift the object potential to values where corrosion is effectively suppressed.
 This direct current can be delivered by sacrificial anodes or with the use of an external current source.

-Cathodic protection is generally applied as secondary method to protect against corrosion.
+Cathodic protection is generally applied as a secondary method to protect against corrosion.
 The primary corrosion protection should be provided with a high quality and strongly adhesive coating.
-Using a coating the required protection current for CP is reduced to small values, whereas the corrosion protection with CP increases specifically at coating defects or other locations with reduced resistance.
+Using a coating the required protection current for cathodic protection is reduced to small values, whereas the corrosion protection with cathodic protection increases specifically at coating defects or other locations with reduced resistance.
 Any places on the object where the coating deteriorates will be safeguarded from corrosion by cathodic protection.
 However, cathodic protection under a disbonded coating is not possible.

 This technique was first applied in England by Sir Humprey Davy.
 His wooden ships covered with copper shields were cathodically protected by ferric iron blocks.
 The latter acted as the anodic part of a corrosion cell and dissolved while the copper shielding remained free of corrosion.
 Materials nowadays generally applied as sacrificial or galvanic anodes are: